arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 To use the Bluetooth® Low Energy feature, you will need to download the **ArduinoBLE** library in the Arduino IDE.
 Go into the **library manager** and search for **ArduinoBLE**.
 If you can't find it, try sorting by official libraries published by Arduino.
 Once the ArduinoBLE library is installed, let's try and run a simple example that scans for other Bluetooth® devices within range.

-The sketch will print the addresses of near devices as well as the local name and the advertised service UUIDs, if present.
+The sketch will print the addresses of near devices as well as the local name and the advertised service UUIDs if present.
 The example can be found under **File > Examples > ArduinoBLE > Central**, the sketch is called **Scan**.
 When the sketch is running on the Opta™, the output on the serial monitor should look something like the image below.

 ![Bluetooth® sketch running on the Opta™](assets/opta-ble.svg)